 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-“Best Available Scientific [Information]/[Knowledge]” means the scientific information and data accessible and attainable that, in the particular circumstances, is of good quality and is objective, within reasonable technical and economic constraints, and is based on internationally recognized scientific practices, standards, technologies and methodologies, including peer review.
+“Best Available Scientific [Information]/[Knowledge]” means the scientific information and data accessible and attainable that, in the particular circumstances, is accurate, reliable, and relevant, of good quality and is objective, within reasonable technical and economic constraints, and is based on internationally recognized scientific practices, standards, technologies and methodologies, including peer review.

-[“Best Available Techniques” means the latest stage of development, and state-of-the-art processes, facilities or methods of operation that indicate the practical suitability of a particular measure for the prevention, reduction and control of pollution and the Protection of the Marine Environment from the harmful effects of activities in the Area, taking into account the guidance set out in the applicable Standards and Guidelines.]
+“Best Available Techniques” means the latest stage of development, and state-of-the-art processes, facilities or methods of operation that indicate the practical suitability of a particular measure for the prevention, reduction and control of pollution and the Protection of the Marine Environment from the harmful effects of activities in the Area, taking into account the guidance set out in the applicable Standards and Guidelines.

-[Alt.
-“Best Available Techniques” means the most effective and advanced stage in the development of activities and their methods of operation which indicates the practical suitability of particular techniques for providing the basis for emission limit values and other permit conditions designed to prevent and, where that is not practicable, to reduce emissions and the impact on the environment as a whole:

-(a) ‘techniques’ includes both the technology used and the way in which the Installation is designed, built, maintained, operated and Decommissioned;

-(b) ‘available techniques’ means those developed on a scale which allows implementation in the relevant industrial sector, under economically and technically viable conditions, taking into consideration the costs and advantages, whether or not the techniques are used or produced inside the Member State in question, as long as they are reasonably accessible to the operator.

-(c) ‘best’ means most effective in achieving a high general level of protection of the environment as a whole;]

-“Best Environmental Practices” means the application of the most appropriate combination of environmental control measures and strategies, for purposes of ensuring the effective protection of the Marine Environment, and based on the Best Available Scientific Information and Best Available Technology that will change with time in the light of improved knowledge, understanding or technology, as well as the incorporation of the relevant traditional knowledge of Indigenous Peoples and local communities and in accordance with applicable Standards taking into account the relevant Guidelines
+“Best Environmental Practices” means the application of the most appropriate combination of environmental control measures and strategies, for purposes of ensuring the effective protection of the Marine Environment, and based on the Best Available Scientific Information and Best Available Technology that will change with time in the light of improved knowledge, understanding or technology, as well as the incorporation of the relevant traditional knowledge of Indigenous Peoples and local communities and in accordance with applicable Standards taking into account the relevant Guidelines.

+“Contamination” means the presence of an impurity where a pure or contaminant-free medium would be expected; the contaminant can be the result of human activity or naturally occurring.

-“Cumulative Environmental Effect” means any [material] consequences in the Marine Environment arising over time from the conduct of Exploitation activities or in combination with other stressors and activities in the same area, including those not regulated by the Authority.
+“Cumulative Environmental Effect” means any consequences in the Marine Environment arising over time from the conduct of Exploitation activities or in combination with other stressors and activities in the same area, including those not regulated by the Authority.
 In case of cumulative effects, the combination of all effects in the same area may be more severe than the sum of its parts.

+“Ecosystem Approach” means a comprehensive, integrated and interdisciplinary approach to the management of human activities based on the Best Available Scientific Knowledge to balance ecological, social and governance principles at appropriate temporal and spatial scales in a distinct geographical area to achieve ecosystem conservation and sustainable resource use.
+Scientific knowledge and effective monitoring are used to acknowledge connections, integrity and biodiversity within an ecosystem along with its dynamic nature and associated uncertainties.
+The ecosystem-based approach recognizes coupled socio-ecological systems, with stakeholders involved in an integrated and adaptive management process where decisions reflect societal choice.

+“Effective Protection” means achieving the Authority’s Strategic Environmental Goals and Objectives pursuant to Regulation 44ter, the regional environmental objectives, environmental thresholds and the requirements of Regulation 13(9).

-“Environmental Effect” means any consequences in the Marine Environment, arising from [Environmental Impacts caused by] the conduct of Exploitation activities, being positive, negative, direct, indirect, temporary or permanent.
+“Environmental Effect” means any consequences in the Marine Environment, arising from the conduct of activities under an Exploitation Contract, being positive, negative, direct, indirect, temporary or permanent, or including Cumulative Environmental Effects.

-“Environmental Impact” means changes, physical and or chemical, to the environment, resulting from Exploitation activities.
+“Environmental Impact” means changes, biological, physical and or chemical, to the environment, resulting from Exploitation activities.

+“Impact” is the influence of an action or activity on inter alia the biological, chemical, or physical environment, or sociocultural or economic values.”

 “Mitigate” and “Mitigation” means acting/an action or activity intended to remedy, reduce or offset known potential negative impacts to the environment.
 These occur in a strict hierarchy:

+…

-(e) Offsetting, only as a last resort.
+(e) Offsetting, only as a last resort and if it becomes technically and scientifically feasible in the future.